surma/surma.dev/content/things/is-postmessage-slow.md

 > **Note:** You can find the benchmark data, to code to generate it and the code for the visualization in [this gist][viz gist].

 The benchmark data from the Pixel 3 and especially Safari looks a bit odd, doesn’t it?
-When Spectre & Meltdown was discovered, all browsers disabled [SharedArrayBuffers] and reduced the precision of timers like [`performance.now()`], which I am relying on here.
+When Spectre & Meltdown was discovered, all browsers disabled [SharedArrayBuffers] and reduced the precision of timers like [`performance.now()`][performance.now], which I am relying on here.
 Only Chrome was able to revert most these changes since they shipped [Site Isolation] to Chrome on desktop.
 More concretely, that means that browsers clamp the precision of `performance.now()` to the following values:

 - Chrome (desktop): 5µs
 - Chrome (Android): 100µs
-    - Firefox: 1ms (can be disabled with a flag, which I did)
+- Firefox (desktop): 1ms (can be reverted with a flag, which I did)
-    - Safari: 1ms
+- Safari (desktop): 1ms

 ### Benchmark 2: What makes postMessage slow?